cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 with them on the value of `bits` and `length`.
 This is because there is no binding of the circuit parameters to the computation.

+## Side-Channel Resistance

+Implementations of VDAFs should incorporate defenses against side-channel attacks.
+Because side-channel attacks may impact the privacy security goal, the relevant threat model includes an attacker that may control the Collector, a subset of Clients, and a subset of Aggregators, and monitor side-channel signals from the honest Clients and Aggregators.
+Thus, implementations of Clients and Aggregators should treat measurements, input shares, and output shares as secret, and avoid leaking those secret values or any intermediate computations that depend on them.

+For example, the following routines should all be implemented in a side-channel resistant manner.

+* Finite field arithmetic
+* XOFs
+* IDPF generation and evaluation, including handling of control bits

 # IANA Considerations

 IANA is requested to make one new registry: